Override-6/Linkit/README.md

 ## Notes and General information
 This Readme contains the general information to create your own project with this program
-If you want further details about the [API](https://github.com/Override-6/LinKit/blob/master/API), the [RelayServer](https://github.com/Override-6/LinKit/blob/master/RelayServer) or the [RelayPoint](https://github.com/Override-6/LinKit/blob/master/RelayPoint), you can open theirs respective folders
+If you want further details about the [API](https://github.com/Override-6/LinKit/blob/master/API), the [RelayServer](https://github.com/Override-6/LinKit/blob/master/RelayServer) or the [RelayPoint](https://github.com/Override-6/LinKit/blob/master/RelayPoint), you can open theirs respective folders.
 This project quickly progresses, and, until the project stands in beta, irreversible changes would often be made,
-such as refactoring, movement or deletion of different classes, packages, folders or methods, Illogical feature operations, bugs or redesigning some aspect.
+such as refactoring, movement or deletion of different classes, packages, folders or methods, Illogical feature operations, bugs or even redesigning some aspect.
 Some Scala practices would be a real nightmare to use in Java, such as Builders, so they have a Java version in order to be more user-friendly with java developers.

 ### Versioning
 The current versioning system is the [SemVer](https://semver.org/), but, during the beta phase of this project, it will not being respected.
 This way, the first number is always 0, any feature or irreversible change would increment the middle number, and small reversible patches increments the last number.

 #### During beta phase :
 0.x.y